 The St. John's High School and Seminary retains historic integrity.
-Its integrity of setting and location is intact, as it remains nestled within a residential neighborhood south of downtown Kansas City.
+Its integrity of setting and location is intact, as it remains nestled within a residential neighborhood south of downtown Kansas City, Missouri.
 The district as a whole and all contributing resources individually retain integrity of materials, workmanship, and design.
 Each building retains historic materials and design features which represent their respective eras of construction.
-The earliest two buildings-St. John's High School and Seminary Building and Gethsemane Retreat House-incorporate similar design elements and are unified through these elements as well as their brick cladding.
+The earliest two buildings- St. John's High School and Seminary Building and Gethsemane Retreat House-incorporate similar design elements of the Romanesque Revival.
 The extensive use of terrazzo flooring and wood millwork within the main seminary building communicate historic workmanship while the simple interiors of the Gethsemane Retreat House reflect the building's purpose as a location for reflection.
 Similarly, the Sisters' House is modest in design and material, fitting the era in which it was constructed, but also referring back to the main building through its brick exterior and ornamentation.
-The primary educational facility, St. John's High School and Seminary Building, retains its historic classrooms, double-loaded corridors, gymnasium, auditorium, and chapel associated with the educational activities within the district while the Gethsemane Retreat House, Sisters' House, and 1965 gymnasium represent the expansion of the campus while deferring back to the main building, which is the focal point of the property.
-Together, these resources convey the significance of this district.
-Three non-contributing resources, the visitor parking lot and playgrounds, were constructed outside the period of significance while one, the athletic field, was established at the end of the period of significance and does not retain integrity.
-These non-contributing resources have minimal impact on the integrity of the district as a whole.
+The primary educational facility, St. John's High School and Seminary Building, retains its historic classrooms, double-loaded corridors, gymnasium, auditorium, and chapel associated with the educational activities within the district while the Gethsemane Retreat House and Sisters' House represent the expansion of the campus while stylistically deferring to the main building, which is the focal point of the property.
+Together, these resources convey the architectural significance of this district.
+The non-contributing resources were constructed outside the period of significance but have minimal impact on the integrity of the district as a whole.
 The St. John's High School and Seminary has integrity of feeling, as it continues to communicate its historic architectural significance.